Atarilab/DOOM/README.md

 > **Warning:** Before you run the example scripts provided by Unitree from unitree_sdk, make sure to turn off the sports mode using the Go2 app.
 To do this, toggle off **Device > Service Status > sport_mode** as this will interfere with the additional torque commands passed to the robot.

 ## Testing Robot Connection
-Once inside the conda env, you can access the Robot's IP address via `$ROBOT_IP`.
+Once inside the docker container, you can access the Robot's IP address via `$ROBOT_IP`.
 You can test the connection using:
 ```bash
 ping $ROBOT_IP
 ```